GoogleChrome/web.dev/content/accessible/use-semantic-html/index.md

 for native HTML alternatives.

 Sometimes you may find an element that doesn't have a counterpart in HTML.
-That's ok!
+That's okay!
 Read on to learn how to add keyboard support to custom interactive controls using `tabindex`.